Plytolacca Decandra

 Poke Alcohol-Free Liquid Extract – Get Yours Here.

-Indians of the eastern states used a poultice of powdered pokeroot to treat tumors and skin eruptions, and the colonists followed their example.
+Indians of the eastern states used a poultice of powdered poke root wild crafted to treat tumors and skin eruptions, and the colonists followed their example.
 It was believed that the plant’s highly potent qualities were responsible for its medicinal effect.
-The Delaware Indians ingested the root as a rheumatism cure.
-A salve for sores was made by combining roasted poke root, bittersweet, yellow parilla, and elderberry bark to a base of boiled lard and beeswax.
+The Delaware Indians ingested the poke root wild crafted as a rheumatism cure.
+A salve for sores was made by combining roasted poke root wild crafted, bittersweet, yellow parilla, and elderberry bark to a base of boiled lard and beeswax.

 The herb comes from the root of the poke plant.
 It has cleansing and healing qualities that will affect the whole body.
 Poke root is a powerful emetic and purgative.
 Poke root is very potent and should not be taken more than one teaspoon three times daily.
 An overdose will cause vomiting and diarrhea.